 Extensions

 Install community rule packs from arbitrary git URLs.
-Each extension is trust-prompted, version-pinned, and removable in one command.
+Each one is trust-prompted, version-pinned, removable in one command.

 Extensions let anyone ship a pack of TOML rules without forking tok0.
 They’re plain git repositories with .toml rule files at the top level. tok0 clones them into ~/.config/tok0/extensions/<name> and treats their rules as user-global with a third trust class.